SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 bash preprocess.sh <processed_corpus_text_file> <preprocessed_corpus_text_file>
 ```

-### Bot-*generated* Articles Exclusion:
+### Bot-generated Articles Exclusion:
-We excluded all the bot-generated articles from the Modern Standard Arabic and Arabic Moroccan Wikipedia editions.
+We exclude all the bot-generated articles from the Modern Standard Arabic and Arabic Moroccan Wikipedia editions.
+We use Wikimedia [XTools](https://www.mediawiki.org/wiki/XTools) API to identify Wikipedia articles’ authors and use Wikipedia’s “[List Users](https://en.wikipedia.org/wiki/Special:ListUsers)” service to retrieve the full list of bots in the targeted Wikipedia edition to disclose and remove the articles whose authors are in the bots list.